 • You must be able to prove that another person in the same situation (another property or homeowner) would have remedied the situation that caused your accident.
 A common defense for property owners is to claim that they were unaware of the hazard prior to your slip and fall.
 Be prepared to demonstrate how this is unlikely or how another more responsible person would have been able to identify and correct the situation in a timelier and appropriate manner.

 Additionally, you must be able to prove reasonable behavior on your part.
 If you were roughhousing or perhaps running in an area posted with “No Running” signs then you will likely have a fight with the defendant on your hands.

 • There must have been ample time for the property owner to see the hazard and correct it.
 For example, a spilled soda that happened only seconds before your fall is something that may have been out of control of a gas station attendant to remedy in the allotted timeframe.
 However, a broken step on a business’s stairwell that shows wear on the broken edges can be proven to have been that way for some time.

-For a free legal consultation with a slip and fall accidents lawyer serving Westerville, call (877) 538-1116
+For a free legal consultation with a slip and fall accident attorney in Westerville, call (614) 538-1116

 Call David Bressman for a Consultation